milesfaster.co.uk - London Website

 The hotel has WiFi internet access in all public areas.

-During your stay at the Great Eastern why not make use of the hotels Train Gymnasium.
+During your stay at the Andaz Hotel why not make use of the hotels Gymnasium.
 Here you will find high tech cardio and resistance machines and personal trainers can be requested.
 At the gym there's also a steam room and power showers.
-Monday to Friday 6.00 till 22.00, Saturday & Sunday 11.00 till 20.00.
+In-room spa treatments can also be arranged.

 Other services include 24 hour dry cleaning and currency exchange.